 Artificial intelligence (AI) is a new, powerful tool that we are still learning to integrate into our society.
-There is a lot of opportunity to use AI in the workplace and in the classroom, but its rapid evolution and availability for everyday people brings new challenges as well.
+There is a lot of opportunity to use AI in the workplace and in the classroom, but its rapid evolution and widespread availability have also created new legal and academic challenges.

 What is AI?